nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Expose Nuxeo Stream latency metrics to Datadog
 (also available in 10.10)

-In the same way, it has been done for Graphite (cf. [NXP-26248](https://jira.nuxeo.com/browse/NXP-26248)), we can now expose Nuxeo Stream lag and latency in Datadog.
+Similarly to what has been done for Graphite (cf. [NXP-26248](https://jira.nuxeo.com/browse/NXP-26248)), we can now expose Nuxeo Stream lag and latency in Datadog.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28508](https://jira.nuxeo.com/browse/NXP-28508)